egranata/aria/README.md

 [![Docs](https://img.shields.io/badge/Docs-Available-blue.svg)](https://egranata.github.io/aria/)
 [![Contributors](https://img.shields.io/github/contributors/egranata/aria)](https://github.com/egranata/aria/graphs/contributors)

 Welcome to Aria.
 Aria is a modern, dynamic scripting language.
-It is meant to be a "sweet spot" language, easy to pick-up and with a good balance between ease of use, safety, and flexibility—designed to help you build great programs quickly.
+It is meant to be a "sweet spot" language, easy to pick-up and with a good balance between ease of use, safety, and flexibility.
+Aria's design choices help you build great programs quickly.

 Aria has modern, safer error handling: Aria replaces unreliable `None` pointer checks with a modern, multi-tiered approach to error handling.
 By emphasizing algebraic data types (e.g. `Maybe`), Aria makes errors explicit, safer, and easier to manage, with fewer runtime surprises.